GSA/idmanagement.gov/_partners/fibf.md

 please send a request to [icam@gsa.gov](mailto:icam@gsa.gov).

-## How Agencies can use the FIBF for ICAM
+## How Agencies can use the ICAM FIBF

 Upon approval from the BSC and the Office of Management and Budget, the framework may be used to validate ICAM components such as policy, management, technology, data, and process to ensure standardization and interoperability.
 Specifically, it can be used in the following ways: